colin-r-carter/legal-instruct/README.md

 *💡 Idea behind the challenge*:

 Instruction finetuning large language models (LLMs) has shown huge potential (see InstructGPT by OpenAI[^1]) this has further been improved by synthetically generated instructions using the [self instruct](https://arxiv.org/abs/2212.10560)[^2] method (see for example the [Stanford Alpaca model](https://crfm.stanford.edu/2023/03/13/alpaca.html).
 By instruction tuning smaller LLMs, those models are able to solve complex tasks.
 Most LLMs have some legal texts in their trainingdata, but will often mix different legal sources in their outputs (especially for Switzerland this is an issue, because German texts for the Swiss legal system will often be mixed with legal information from Austria and Germany, for French and Italian it's the same issue).
-Generating synthetic data is (apart from API usage limitations by for example OpenAI) therefore also not possible in the legal domain, as those _mixtures_ would be present in the generated data as well.
+Generating synthetic-only data is (apart from API usage limitations by for example OpenAI) therefore also not possible in the legal domain, as those _mixtures_ would be present in the generated data as well.

 Creating a legal-instruct dataset based on Swiss data is essential for finetuning large language models (LLMs) that are used in the (swiss) legal industry.
 This dataset would contain legal instructions in a structured and organized format (following the alpaca format), if possible in German, French and Italian.
 It would allow LLMs to learn the language and nuances of our legal system and legal tasks.
 By having access to this comprehensive dataset, LLMs would be able to better understand legal language and improve their ability to accurately perform legal tasks.